 9. Household chores

 There is paperwork and numerous appointments that come with foster care (doctor, dentist, psychologist, play therapist, OT,PT, ST) in addition to all the visitors that come see the kids each month (CASA, lawyer, caseworker, agency worker)… So while foster families may seem like the average family, there are so many household tasks that can easily slip through the cracks in the chaos.
-An offer to come help clean out a garage, repair a fence, organize a closet, or even fold laundry would be such a blessing for a foster family.
+An offer to come help clean out a garage, repair a fence, organize a closet, cook a meal, or even fold laundry would be such a blessing for a foster family.

 10. Prayerfully consider becoming a foster parent